What/who determines where juveniles are placed?

 Each youth placed in an out-of home program is provided a treatment plan.

-Parents, the committing judge and the JCA's receive monthly reports on the youth's progress toward meeting their treatment plan goals.
+Parents, the committing judge and the Juvenile Corrections Agents (JCA) receive monthly reports on the youth's progress toward meeting their treatment plan goals.
 The progress reports include areas of progress, areas needing improvement, medical issues, mental health issues and education progress and status.

 Can a youth committed to the DOC be sent to more than one program?